-- Service D1 – Revised timetable will continue, operating hourly; daytime journeys will start / finish from Leighton Buzzard High Street and will not extend to the railway station
+- Service D1 – Revised timetable will continue, operating hourly; daytime journeys will start / finish from Leighton Buzzard West Street and will not extend to the railway station

-- Busway Services F70 / F77 – Will return to a 30 minute interval service, Monday to Saturday
+- Busway Services F70 / F77 – Will return to normal Monday to Saturday timetable

-- Service 31 – Will return to a normal Monday to Friday timetable
+- Service 31 – Continues to operate a normal timetable Monday to Saturday

 - Service 32 – No change; revised 2-hourly timetable will continue to operate